 Some time around 1985 Project Athena at MIT was developing the Kerberos security model, which provides cryptographic authentication of users and services.
 Fundamental to the Kerberos design is the ticket used to access computer and network services.
 Tickets have a designated lifetime and must be securely revoked when their lifetime expires.
 Thus, all Kerberos facilities had to have secure time synchronization services.
 While the NTP protocol contains specific provisions to deflect bogus packets and replays, these provisions are inadequate to deflect more sophisticated attacks such as masquerade.
-To deflect these attacks NTP packets were protected by a cryptographic message digest and private key.
-This scheme used the Digital Encryption Standard operating in Cipher Block Chaining mode (DES-CBC).
+In order to deflect such attacks, NTP packets can be authenticated using symmetric key cryptography with keyed message digests and private keys.
+The original scheme used the Digital Encryption Standard operating in Cipher Block Chaining mode (DES-CBC).